Author Guidelines

 Footnotes should be numbered, and the text is single-spaced and indented (0.5 cm).
 Authors should resort to footnotes with discretion, and avoid using them to give bibliographical references.

-If the authors decide to provide a list of examples, these should be numbered, indented (0.5 cm) and witten in 11-point font.
+If the authors decide to provide a list of examples, these should be numbered, indented (0.5 cm) and written in 11-point font.

 (1) That stinko seems aggressive.